Yes, I Cannes!

 That’s when Carole number 2 arrived for work.
 She was an extremely handsome policewoman who was stationed at the Tourism Office during the festival.
 I gave her all the information and, as I was checking out her cheek bones, Carole number 2 called the bus company again.
 Meanwhile, the Tourism Office Girls looked at me sadly, like I’d lost a leg.
 They told me how strong they thought I was.
 That’s probably when I cried.
 I was bloody and tired.
 I didn’t cry for very long, just enough to feel better.
 Then I wiped my eyes, asked the girls for a tampon and decided to enjoy a bit of Cannes.
 I smiled at the fact that I’d won an award and that I was in Cannes!
 I went for a walk to buy a coffee.
 I still had five euro on me because I never did pay for those baby wipes at the service station.

 I got a coffee across the road and bummed a cigarette from a German photographer called Seb.
 He listened to my story as we smoked ciggies and laughed.
 Eventually, he gave me thirty euro to stop talking about my period.
 We laughed again, then went our separate ways.
-With money, I gratefully bought tampons and fresh undies.
+With money, I gratefully bought fresh clothes.
 I changed in a toilet somewhere, making use of the stolen baby wipes again.
 When I went back to the Tourism Office Carole number 2 had rung the bus company, the Australian Embassy and the money exchange place.
 She was concerned about where I would stay.
 “A woman’s refuge?”
 I suggested.
 “Bah, non!” was her reply.

 I said I should probably go to the theatre.
 I was early but maybe someone there could help me out?
 So Carole number 2 escorted me through to the area for people with lanyards.
 They gave me lunch, water, a goody bag and a t-shirt.
 They were all very concerned about my situation, but at this point I had accepted it and was not upset anymore.
 I also knew it would all be okay.
 Even if I didn’t get my stuff back.
 Tout va bien.
 They couldn’t believe how calm I was.
 Maybe I was just exhausted.
 They showed me the way to the theatre.
 I went inside, walked down the aisle to the stage, introduced myself and said I had won some award but had lost all of my things.